ljm7b2/Hackathon2016_IoT/src/apk/readme.md

 # Android application APK

-Note: The android application will have very limited functionality sense the service is not currently running.
-It responds to events driven by the TI Sensor Tag.
+**Note:** This client application responds to events driven by the TI Sensor Tag.
+The android application will have very limited functionality since the application service is not currently running.